 \subsection{Pose and Depth Evaluation on the Night Scenes of MVSEC Dataset}

-To evaluate our proposed model on very challenging night scenes, which are in low-light conditions and relatively featureless, we selected the MVSEC dataset to conduct experiments.
-A recent state-of-the-art monocular SLAM, (i.e. ORB-SLAM3), a representative unsupervised-learning based VO (i.e. SC-SfMLearner) and a supervised learning based (i.e. DeepVO) are chosen for a comparison.
+To assess the effectiveness of our proposed model in extremely challenging night scenes, which typically feature low-light conditions and limited features, we conducted experiments on the MVSEC dataset.
+We compared our results against several other state-of-the-art methods, including ORB-SLAM3 \cite{ORB3}, a leading unsupervised-learning-based visual odometry (VO) method (SC-SfMLearner), and a supervised learning-based method (DeepVO).

 The trajectories of each model on Evening3 are displayed in Figure \ref{fig: trajectory night}.
 It can be seen seen that the learning based VOs can robustly estimate vehicle ego-motion and generate trajectories in this challenging scene.
-However, the traditional model, ORB-SLAM3-Mono fails.
+However, the traditional model, ORB-SLAM3 Mono fails.
 This might be due to fact that ORB-SLAM3 Mono can extract and match enough feature points under low-light environment, and thus are not capable of performing effective feature tracking for pose estimation, leading to positioning failure.
 In contrast, deep learning networks excel at learning and extracting features and thus enable learning-based methods to extract sufficient and reliable visual feature for positioning.

 We use RMSE as the evaluation metric via Equation \ref{deqn_RMSE}, and further compare these quantitative results in Table \ref{tb: pose night},

 Where $\mathbf{x}_i$ represents the estimated three-dimensional location in $i th$ frame, and $\mathbf{x}^\text{gt}_{i}$ is the corresponding ground-truth location.
 The quantitative results show that the performance of our proposed VO model exceeds both unsupervised learning based VO, i.e. SC, and supervised learning based VO, i.e. DeepVO.
 It demonstrates that our framework can robustly and accurately estimate pose in low light environment.